MicrosoftDocs/azure-docs/articles/backup/encryption-at-rest-with-cmk-for-backup-vault.md

 **Causes**:

-1. If there's an issue with your **Backup vault Encryption Settings**, such as you have removed Key Vault permissions from Encryption Settings’ managed identity, disabled system-assigned identity, or detached/deleted the managed identity from the Backup vault that you're using for encryption settings, then *backup* and *restore* jobs fail.
+- **Cause 1**: If there's an issue with your **Backup vault Encryption Settings**, such as you have removed Key Vault permissions from Encryption Settings’ managed identity, disabled system-assigned identity, or detached/deleted the managed identity from the Backup vault that you're using for encryption settings, then *backup* and *restore* jobs fail.

-2. Tiering of restore points and restore-points expiration jobs will fail without showing errors in the Azure portal or other interfaces (for example, REST API or CLI).
+- **Cause 2**: Tiering of restore points and restore-points expiration jobs will fail without showing errors in the Azure portal or other interfaces (for example, REST API or CLI).
 These operations will continue to fail and incur costs.

 **Recommended actions**:

-1. Restore the permissions, update the managed identity details that have access to the key vault.
+- **Recommendation 1**: Restore the permissions, update the managed identity details that have access to the key vault.

-2. Restore the required encryption settings to the Backup vault.
+- **Recommendation 2**:  Restore the required encryption settings to the Backup vault.

 ### Missing permissions for a managed identity